polkadotters/polkadot-reward-calculator/README.md

 Authentication is done simply via `X-API-KEY` header which has to be present in all requests.
 In order to set this key on the sever, you need to export `REWARDS_API_KEY` variable that will represent this authentication key for the clients.

+You also need to export `SUBSCAN_API_KEY` that is needed in order to access Subscan API.